tmuzanenhamo/Algorithm-for-Slice-Handover-in-5G-Networks/README.md

 # Final Year Project
-Bsc (Eng) Electrical and Computer Engineering, University of Cape Town
+Bsc (Eng) Electrical and Computer Engineering, University of Cape Town (Passed with a Distinction (76%))
 ## Project Title

 Design of An Algorithm for 5G Sliced Networks